Macoron/macoron.github.io/_pages/about.md

 Welcome to my website!
 My name is Aleksandr Evgrasin.

-I'm a senior developer experienced with fast prototype creation, scaling up prototypes and leading small research teams.
+I'm a senior developer experienced with fast prototype creation, scaling up experimental solutions and leading small research teams.
 I'm familiar with a wide range of <b>AR/VR</b> devices and technologies.

 Throughout my career, I have worked on various <b>machine learning</b> tasks.
 Currently, I am very interested in Large Language Models like GPT, Speech to Text synthesis, Generative Content and Computer Vision applications.